IRCC Document Review for DIY Immigration Applicants

 An IRCC document review is a pre-submission quality and risk-assessment service designed for DIY immigration applicants.

-It focuses on how clearly, consistently, and credibly your information is presented across application forms, supporting documents, and explanation letters — not on legal representation or decision-making.
+It focuses on how clearly, consistently, and credibly your information is presented across application forms, supporting documents, and explanation letters, from the perspective of IRCC officer assessment practices — not on legal representation or decision-making.

 The goal of a document review is to help applicants identify avoidable weaknesses before submission, by examining their application through the lens of how IRCC officers typically assess information in practice.